aoenth/Pasteboard/README.md

 # Pasteboard

-Changes system-wide Pasteboard based on a function.
+Pasteboard is a library that changes the Pasteboard on macOS based on a function.
+It only works with text-based content.

 ## Usage

 The public function that this library provides is `processPasteboard(modifier:)`.
 It accepts a throwing closure that accepts a String and returns a String.
-You can pass in a function, a closure, or a keypath that modifies a `String`
+You can pass in a function, a closure, or a keypath that modifies a String.

 ```swift
 func trim(input: String) -> String {